shbatm/MMM-RTSPStream/README.md

 # MMM-RTSPStream - Video Streaming from Live Feeds (Security Cameras)

-This is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror/).
+This is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror/).

 This module will show a live RTSP video stream and/or periodic snapshots on the MagicMirror² from any IP Security Camera which supports the [RTSP protocol](https://github.com/shbatm/MMM-RTSPStream/wiki/Stream-URLs-for-Various-Cameras) and/or can serve a snapshot periodically.

-> :warning: This module is no longer being actively developed.
-I will accept PRs and leave the repo active, but will not be directly supporting any issues.
-If anyone is interested in assuming ownership of the module, please contact @shbatm. :warning:
+> :warning: **Project Status**: This module is maintained on a best-effort basis with occasional updates for technical interest.
+No dedicated support is provided.
+The module works as-is, but users should be prepared to troubleshoot issues independently. :warning:
 >
-> Why?
+> **Background:**
 >
 > - I am no longer using this module on my own mirror.
 After several years, I found that I use the snapshots much more frequently than I streamed the actual cameras, which can be performed by much simpler modules and methods.
 To enable streaming, WebRTC (like [MMM-HomeAssistant-WebRTC](https://github.com/Anonym-tsk/MMM-HomeAssistant-WebRTC)) is a newer and better standard with much lower server overhead and latency for delivering RTSP Streams to the frontend than any of the options used here, in the future, this will be the method I focus on and I will not try to shoehorn another technology into this module.

+## Maintainer

+- [shbatm](https://github.com/shbatm) - does not actively maintain this module anymore
+- [KristjanESPERANTO](https://github.com/KristjanESPERANTO) - neither actively maintains this module, but accepts community contributions

 ## Features